 “Online accounting software can automate many accounting processes and deliver insights right to the mobile device of any business owner – allowing real-time collaboration with business advisers and access from anywhere;

 “The capability to check your live bank balance and cash transactions from within your online accounting software means that small businesses not only save time but, critically, get the benefit of complete, up-to-date visibility of cash.
 Cash is king and will help small businesses weather the storm.”

 Brexit is far from next year’s only accounting question.
 HMRC’s Making Tax Digital initiative is another reason why cloud-based UK accounting software should be on your mind.

 As of April 2016, all five million of the UK’s small businesses have access to their own digital tax accounts.
-HMRC’s goal is to completely digitize the country’s tax system by 2020.
+HMRC’s goal is to digitize the country’s entire tax system by 2020.

 HMRC aims to collect and provide data for every taxpayer in real time.
 This means you won’t need to wait until the end of each year to see how much your business owes.
 But you will need to digitally track and share your taxes with HMRC on a quarterly basis.
 The core goal of Making Tax Digital is to keep all tax information stored in one place – something that cloud-based UK accounting software shines at.

 “In the short to medium term, small businesses will need to think about what Brexit means for them, and consider the impact on their strategy and future growth when making forward-looking disclosures,” advises Bobby Chadha, Senior Product Manager at Intuit UK.
 “Small business owners will need to follow the events closely to ensure they are aware of the impact that triggering Article 50 will have on financial reporting.